A high order explicit time finite element method for the acoustic wave equation with discontinuous coefficients: Numerical examples

 \end{exmp}

 There is no interface in this example.
-We use the $H^1$ conforming spectral element method to approximate $u$ so that the penalty term in \eqref{ldgsch1} does not appear.
 We use this example to show that our explicit time finite element method can also be applied when standard conforming spatial discretization methods for discretizing the pressure are used to solve the wave equations.

 We tested polynomial finite element spaces $p=1,2,3,4,5$ on $N\times N$ uniform meshes and the terminal time $T=1.0$.
 The orders of the energy error are shown in Table \ref{tab2}.
 The numerical results verify our theoretical findings.
 From Table \ref{tab2_2}, we can clearly observe that high-order schemes are more efficient than the low-order schemes in terms of the number of degrees of freedom (\#DoFs).